sarahrudy/cook-this/README.md

 # Cook This
 `Cook This` is designed for students who need to make something quick and easy.
 It allows a user to choose from a list of 20 popular ingredients and returns a recipe that includes those ingredients.
 Once the user finds a recipe they're interested in, they can click on the image and it will take them to the url linked to that recipe with more specific cooking instructions.

-The app features a responsive design which can be viewed on mobile devices.
-It has also implements end-to-end cypress testing.
+The app features a responsive design which can be viewed on mobile devices with end-to-end cypress testing.

 ## API
 This app uses the [Edamam API](https://developer.edamam.com/edamam-recipe-api) which scrapes the web for recipes which match a keyword, or in this case, an ingredient.